burnished-edge/reverse-plumbing-calculator/README.md

 Welcome to the **LAPC Reverse Fixture Calculator**, a specialized tool designed for tenant improvements and existing buildings.
 Instead of calculating how many fixtures a new space requires, this calculator reverse-engineers the Los Angeles Plumbing Code (LAPC) and California Plumbing Code (CPC) to tell you the maximum allowable occupant load and floor area your *existing* plumbing fixtures can legally support.

+This tool is invaluable for tenant improvements where avoiding costly plumbing construction is a priority; for example, if you are designing a restaurant in an existing commercial space, the calculator instantly reveals the maximum number of seats you can legally propose without having to trench the floor to build additional restrooms.

 ## Table of Contents
 * [Features](#features)
   * [Theoretical Max Engine](#theoretical-max-engine)